 Does IQ Increase with Age?

 For the most part, IQ does not increase with age.
-As mentioned, the scale reflects results based on the test taker’s age.
+The scale reflects results based on the test taker's age.
 So, as long as the person is growing chronologically and mentally in the same upward trend, their IQ should be the same for their entire life.

 What Causes IQ to Drop?